kienleholdings/prettier/README.md

 ## Configuration File Name

-The Prettier configuration file should be `.prettierrc` with a `.js` extension.
+If you choose to extend our Prettier config, rather than use the `package.json` parameter, the Prettier configuration file should be `.prettierrc` with a `.js` extension.
 ([`Configuration File`](https://prettier.io/docs/en/configuration.html))

-> **Why?** We prefer prettier to be a `js` file so that in the future when we create a base config
+> **Why?** In order to extend the Prettier config, you need to be working with a `js` file rather
-> file, your project can simple extend that file, rather than copy-pasting our config from GitHub
+> than a `json` file.
+The fine needs to be named `.prettierrc` otherwise Prettier won't find it and
-> each time.
+> you may get unexpected behavior.

 <!-- prettier-ignore-start -->
 ```markdown